 Large Stones Pit

-If you are looking for a bold statement for your fire pit, a large stones pit is the way to go.
+If you are looking for a bold statement for your fire pit, large stones pit is the way to go.
 Consider larger stones if you have found the perfect place for your fire pit that will be permanent for years to come.
-Select boulders, large rocks or stones cut to pre-specified shapes.
+Select boulders, large rocks, or stones cut to pre-specified shapes.
 Secure the stones with a high-heat mortar and allow ample time for the construction to set.
 Though this project will take more helpers and time, the results will add a stunning look to your backyard.